 The Picardy Spaniel is one of the most underrated breeds of the spaniel-types.
 Originally bred as a gun dog for French hunters, the Picardy still retains the hunting instincts and versatility that made them such formidable hunters of the past.

 They have weather-resistant fur, which extends all the way to their long ears.
 As a result, the Picardy was the hunting companion of choice even among the French nobility.
 They’re able to track and hunt in all types of terrain too.

 As magnificent as they are on the field, Picardy Spaniels also make excellent home pets.
 Their loyalty and devotion is impressive, and because of it, they’re very obedient and trainable dogs.
 Still, they’ll need a decent amount of daily exercise.

 The final breeds on this list all belong to the Setter family.
 There are three distinct breeds in this family: the Irish, English, and Gordon Setter.
 Though they may share some traits, such as their long ears, they do have a few unique characteristics.

-12. English Setter
+17. English Setter

 This should be kept in mind for training, as they react poorly to harsh criticism.
 Rather, positive reinforcement is the way to go.
-Instead of reprimanding them for becoming distract, more emphasis should be put on rewarding them when their focus remains steady.
+Instead of reprimanding them for becoming distract, emphasis should be put on rewarding them when their focus remains steady.

-13. Irish Setter
+18. Irish Setter

-14. Gordon Setter
+19. Gordon Setter

-One pleasant feature of this dog is that they tend to retain a “puppy-like” air about them longer than most breeds.
+One pleasant feature of this dog is that they tend to retain a puppy-like air longer than most breeds.
 This is because they mature slower than other dogs.
 And even once they’ve reached maturity, they tend to remain young at heart well into their older years.